fizbin/immich-tz-fixer/README.md

 set to have a timezone offset of `-09:00` or `-08:00` despite your living in Chicago, which is in US central time (and five or six hours off from UTC, depending on the time of year).
-If those photos were the only photos uploaded to immich from that particular camera model, and you had the original photo files available elsewhere, you could do:
+If those photos were the only photos uploaded to immich from that particular camera model, and you had the original photo files available elsewhere, you could do: (This example, and all others, should be written as one single long line)

     uv run immich-tz-fixer --url https://myphotos.myname.com/api --api-key myAPIkey --timezone US/Central --model DMC-GX7 "C:\Photo Archive\Phil's Camera\"